 FFP supports the delivery of pro bono financial planning via grants and guidance for pro-bono financial planners.
 FFP supports efforts that link volunteer financial planners to people in crisis or need, providing them with free, quality advice to improve their finances and their lives.

-NCEF is the foundation arm of NAPFA with the mission to empower consumers to achieve positive financial outcomes by supporting fee-only financial advisors in providing objective financial guidance on a pro-bono basis.
-NCEF supports pro-bono efforts with resources including webinars available in the NAPFA Store on debt, credit and helping those with limited resources.
+The NAPFA Foundation is the foundation arm of NAPFA with the mission of transforming lives by expanding access to Fee-Only financial planning.
+The NAPFA Foundation supports pro-bono efforts with resources including webinars available in the NAPFA Learning Center on college planning, debt, credit and helping those with limited resources.

 NEFE champions effective financial education.
 NEFE is the independent, centralizing voice providing leadership, research and collaboration to advance financial well-being.
 They provide programs on money basics, cash management, spending, savings and financial tips for students.

 Savvy Ladies is a non-profit organization providing free financial education and resources with the goal to empower women to achieve financial independence.
 Free financial resources include a financial helpline, a comprehensive blog and webinars on most financial topics.